cfe-lab/MiCall/CONTRIBUTING.md

     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
+6. Upgrade the scripts in Kive, and record the id of the new pipeline.
 7. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any runs.